 Mid-Atlantic: Bryn Mawr College, Cornell University, Haverford College, Princeton University, Swarthmore College, University of Pennsylvania

 South: Duke University, Emory University, Rice University, UNCF Consortium, University of Puerto Rico, University of Texas at Austin

-Midwest: Carleton College, Grinnell College, Macalaster College, Oberlin College, University of Chicago, Washington University in St. Louis
+Midwest: Carleton College, Grinnell College, Macalaster College, Macalaster College, Northwestern University, Oberlin College, University of Chicago, Washington University in St. Louis

-West Coast: California Institute of Technology, Heritage University, Stanford University, University of California at Berkeley, University of California at Los Angeles, University of California at Riverside, University of New Mexico, University of Southern California, Whittier College
+West Coast: California Institute of Technology, Claremont Colleges Consortium, Heritage University, Stanford University, University of California at Berkeley, University of California at Los Angeles, University of California at Riverside, University of New Mexico, University of Southern California, Whittier College

 International: University of Cape Town, University of the Western Cape, University of Witwatersrand